-On a sliding scale of participation by architects, these four projects include: i) Architects designing the master plan and basic dwelling unit while prescribing the formal and social aspects of future growth of the unit, as in the case of PREVI Housing in Lima, Peru. ii) Architects devising a site and services approach designing plot layouts and basic infrastructure, but not building the housing units - in some cases 'demonstration' units are built to encourage a certain aesthetic or formal elaboration, as in the case of Aranya Housing in Indore, India. iii).
+On a scale of highly involved to least involved architecturally, these four projects include: i) Architects designing the master plan and basic dwelling unit while prescribing the formal and social aspects of future growth of the unit, as in the case of PREVI Housing in Lima, Peru. ii) Architects devising a site and services approach - designing plot layouts and basic infrastructure, but not building the housing units - in some cases 'demonstration' units are built to encourage a certain aesthetic or formal elaboration, as in the case of Aranya Housing in Indore, India. iii).
 No master architect is involved and a very basic division of plots is provided with no initial infrastructure - often referred to as Lotes Tizados or chalk drawn lots.
-The housing is built entirely by the community and other services are provided on an adhoc basis as the settlement evolves, as in the case of Villa el Salvadore [VES], Lima iv).
+The housing is built entirely by the community and other services are provided on an adhoc basis as the settlement evolves, which as in Villa el Salvador [VES], Lima iv).
 Slum Networking where existing slums / squatter settlements are 'networked' through the provision of infrastructure and civic amenities much after the initial stage of squatting, as with the Slum Networking Project in Indore.